NOAA-ORR-ERD/PyGnome/py_gnome/documentation/scripting/scripting_intro.rst

 .. admonition:: Working with dates and times

-    Internally, gnome uses the python standard library``datetime`` and ``timedelta`` functions.
-IN most cases, you can pass objects of these types into GNOME.
+    Internally, ``gnome`` uses the python standard library ``datetime`` and ``timedelta`` functions.
+In most cases, you can pass objects of these types into ``gnome`` .
 But for scripting convience, most places that take a datetime object will also accept a ISO 8601 string, such as: "2015-01-01T12:15:00"

 The gnome.scripting module also provides a number of shortcuts for creating ``timedelta`` objects: ``seconds, minutes, hours, days``.
 You can use them like so::

     gs.hours(3)  # for 3 hours
     gs.days(2)  # for two days

 Examples in this section will use the scripting module.
-In the following detailed sections about specific object types, we may sometimes also show the full import path for clarity.
+In the following more detailed sections about specific object types, we may sometimes also show the full import path for clarity.

 Initialize the Model
 --------------------